mongodb-labs/cubes/README.md

 ### DMV Dataset

 The examples below use the DMV dataset.
-To follow along with the examples, you can download the DMV dataset here.
-Load the dataset into the `datasets.dmv` namespace on your local mongod server with:
+To follow along with the examples, you can [download the DMV dataset here](https://drive.google.com/uc?export=download&id=1KrOJSMeNStayubP_n-fpURzYCLhtlWvB).
+Unzip the archive and import the json dataset into the `datasets.dmv` namespace on your local mongod server with:

 ```
-mongorestore -d datasets -c dmv dump/datasets/dmv.bson
+mongoimport -d datasets -c dmv dmv.json
 ```

 ### Creating a Cube